 All training events require pre-registration online.
-Payment may be made by card (online), check or cash.
+Payment may be made by card online via PayPal (if you want to pay by card, please select the PayPal option), check, or cash.
 Check/cash customers please note that your registration is not valid until we receive payment.
 Refunds/Credits: Credit is issued only if you cancel by the registration deadline.
 Refunds are only issued if the Partnership cancels the event.

 - This training has passed.